rownd/dotnet/RowndSharedLib/README.md

     {
         // OPTIONAL
         protected override async Task IsAllowedToSignIn(RowndUser rowndUser) {
             // Run any custom logic here to ensure this user should be allowed to sign in.
-May be async.

             // return; // if everything is fine